castingclouds/circuit_breaker/README.md

 # Circuit Breaker

-Circuit Breaker is a powerful Ruby library that provides a declarative DSL for building AI-powered workflows and assistants.
+A powerful Ruby library for building AI-powered workflows with Agents and Assistants powered by Petri Nets..
 It seamlessly integrates with various LLM providers and offers robust tools for document analysis, workflow management, and autonomous agents.

 ## Features